pfctgeorge/2048/README.md

 # 井口 2048
-井口 2048 (Iguchi 2048) is a clone of [Gabriele Cirulli's 2048](http://gabrielecirulli.github.io/2048/), using animated gifs of Iguchi Yuka and other voice actress for tiles.
+井口 2048 (Iguchi 2048) is a clone of [Gabriele Cirulli's 2048](http://gabrielecirulli.github.io/2048/), using animated gifs of Iguchi Yuka and other voice actresses for tiles.

 ### Contributions